soda480/mpmq/README.md

 [![PyPI version](https://badge.fury.io/py/mpmq.svg)](https://badge.fury.io/py/mpmq)
 [![python](https://img.shields.io/badge/python-3.9-teal)](https://www.python.org/downloads/)

-Mpmq is an abstraction of the Python multiprocessing library providing execution pooling and message queuing capabilities.
-Mpmq can scale execution of a specified function across multiple background processes.
-It creates a log handler that sends all log messages from the running processes to a thread-safe queue.
-The main process reads the messages off the queue for processing.
-The number of processes along with the arguments to provide each process is specified as a list of dictionaries.
-The number of elements in the list will dictate the total number of processes to execute.
-The result of each function is read from the result queue and written to the respective dictionary element upon completion.
+The mpmq module provides a convenient way to scale execution of a function across multiple input values by distributing the input across a specified number of background processes.
+It also provides the means for the caller to intercept and process messages from the background processes while they execute the function.
+It does this by configuring a custom log handler that sends the function's log messages to a thread-safe queue; several API's are provided for the caller to process the messages from the message queue.
+The number of processes along with the input data for each process is specified as a list of dictionaries.
+The number of elements in the list dictates the total number of processes to execute.
+The result of each function is returned as a list to the caller after all background workers complete.

 The main features are: